the Adams County Nature Society presents the

 The Adams Nature Society may plan other events outside of the Birding Symposium.
 Future events such as field trips, programs and workshops will be posted here.

-About Adams County
+Visiting Adams County

-- Adams County Travel & Visitors Bureau.
-You will find a wealth of information about Adams County on their website – including local history, upcoming events, places to stay, and things to do during your visit.
+- Adams County Travel & Visitors Bureau: You will find a wealth of information about Adams County on their website – including local history, upcoming events, places to stay, and things to do during your visit.

-.
 We look forward to seeing you at an event and hope you take some time to enjoy all that our area has to offer!